haireola/KO_Criminal/README.md

 ## Technical Implementation
 Dependencies

-SkyMP Server: Core networking framework.
+**SkyMP Server:** Core networking framework.

-UI Extensions: Required for the UIMessageBox and UIListMenu client-side interfaces.
+**UI Extensions:** Required for the UIMessageBox and UIListMenu client-side interfaces.

-Keizaal Online Content & Patches: To host the custom "Evidence Note" item record.
+**Keizaal Online Content & Patches:** To host the custom "Evidence Note" item record.

 Installation

-Server Logic: Place CriminalSystems.ts into your server's src/modules/ directory.
+**Server Logic:** Place CriminalSystems.ts into your server's src/modules/ directory.

-Client Assets: Add KO_CriminalUI.psc to your build pipeline.
+**Client Assets:** Add KO_CriminalUI.psc to your build pipeline.

-ESP Record: In KeizaalContent.esp, create a Book record with the ID TheftNote to serve as the evidence item.
+**ESP Record:** In KeizaalContent.esp, create a Book record with the ID TheftNote to serve as the evidence item.

-Compilation
+**Compilation**
 Ensure your SkyMP development environment is active, then compile the TypeScript module:

-Bash
+**Bash**
 npm run build
 # Or use your specific SkyMP deployment command
 ## Development Notes
-Security: All gold math and item transfers are handled Server-Side.
+**Security:** All gold math and item transfers are handled Server-Side.
 This prevents clients from "spoofing" gold amounts or duplicating currency.

-Sync Logic: The system includes a "Drift Check."
+**Sync Logic:** The system includes a "Drift Check."
 If a player initiates a command but the target moves beyond the allowed units before the menu selection is finished, the action is cancelled.

-Scaling: (Recommended) Developers can easily swap the static roll <= 7 in the pickpocket logic for a check against the player's Pickpocket skill actor value.
+**Scaling:** (Recommended) Developers can easily swap the static roll <= 7 in the pickpocket logic for a check against the player's Pickpocket skill actor value.

-## Contribution & Support
-If you are a member of the Keizaal Online staff or a developer looking to expand these mechanics (e.g., adding a bounty system or city guard triggers), please refer to the processTheft function in the source for centralized logic.